UK PM Boris Johnson forced to explain actions in fresh partygate row | Politics

 So far, that number does seem far from hitting the target, but the fresh rows are making it difficult for Johnson to move on from the scandal, as he had hoped after delivering another apology in parliament following the scathing report by top civil servant Sue Gray last month.

-He repeated this in his letter to Geidt, saying he had "taken full responsibility for everything that took place on my watch, and reiterate my apology to the House and the whole country".
+Johnson repeated this in his letter to Geidt, saying he had "taken full responsibility for everything that took place on my watch, and reiterate my apology to the House and to the whole country".

+Johnson, as well as his wife Carrie and Chancellor Rishi Sunak, were fined by Met police for breaking Covid laws by attending one of the gatherings investigated by Gray.

 Both leaders have denied any breach of rules at the work-related event and pledged to resign if issued with fines.

-During the coronavirus lockdown rules at the time, there was an exemption for work purposes and also if a gathering is "reasonably necessary" to campaign in an election.
+During the coronavirus lockdown rules at the time, there was an exemption for work purposes and also if a gathering is "reasonably necessary" for the purposes of campaigning in an election.

-The local Durham Constabulary initially decided that no offense had occurred but the force went on to announce an investigation saying it had since received ''significant new information''.
+The local Durham Constabulary initially decided that no offence had occurred but the force went on to announce an investigation saying it had since received ''significant new information''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)